Lightning-AI/lit-llama/howto/inference.md

 python quantize/gptq.py --output_path checkpoints/lit-llama/7B/llama-gptq.4bit.pt --dtype bfloat16 --quantize gptq.int4
 ```

 GPTQ-style int4 quantization brings GPU usage down to about ~5GB.
-As only the weights of the Linear layers are quantized, it is useful to also use `--dtype bfloat16` even with the quantization enabled.
+As only the weights of the Linear layers are quantized, it is useful to still use bfloat16 precision even with the quantization enabled.
+This is done automatically.

 With the generated quantized checkpoint generation quantization then works as usual with `--quantize gptq.int4` and the newly generated checkpoint file: